Can Dogs Eat French Toast?

 Can Pups Consume French Toast Crunch?

 French Toast Crunch is a highly processed breakfast cereal containing many ingredients unsuitable for canines, regardless of their age.
-The high sugar content and other components included in this cereal makes it inappropriate even as a snack for dogs, so it should be avoided as much as possible.
+The high sugar content and other components included in this cereal make it inappropriate even as a snack for dogs, so it should be avoided as much as possible.

 Can Dogs Eat Plain Bread?